Lilian Garcia: Singing career

-García began singing when she was a child in Madrid, Spain.
+Garcia began singing when she was a child in Madrid, Spain.
 She participated in singing contests with her sister starting when she was five years old.
 In her early teens, she sang with a band at clubs around Columbia, South Carolina.
 Garcia's mother chaperoned so she could sing.
 She appeared in the 1990 film Modern Love as a singer.

-In addition to her announcing duties with WWE, García sang the national anthem of the United States of America before most Monday Night Raw shows from February 14, 2000, until her departure on August 1, 2016.
+In addition to her announcing duties with WWE, Garcia sang the national anthem of the United States before most Monday Night Raw shows from February 14, 2000, until her departure on August 1, 2016.
 She sang "America the Beautiful" at WrestleMania 2000, WrestleMania 21 and WrestleMania XXVIII, joining a list of recording artists that includes Aretha Franklin, Ray Charles, Reba McEntire, Gladys Knight and Willie Nelson.
 With her performance at WrestleMania XXVIII, she surpassed Franklin for most musical performances at WrestleMania.
 Garcia now holds the record for most musical performances at WrestleMania with three.

-After joining WWE, García became a fixture in professional sports with performances for the National Football League, the National Basketball Association, the National Hockey League and Major League Baseball.
+After joining WWE, Garcia became a fixture in professional sports with performances for the National Football League, the National Basketball Association, the National Hockey League and Major League Baseball.
 She also performed at the 1996 Summer Olympics, the Macy's Thanksgiving Day Parade, Live with Regis and Kathie Lee, Dancing with the Stars and as an opening act for James Brown.

 García's first single, "Shout", debuted at No. 69 on the Billboard Hot 100 in October 2002.
 On her reaction to the news, Garcia said in 2007, "When my single came out years ago, and it was just a single, I remember the very first week it charted No. 69, and I was screaming as I grabbed Billboard, running down the streets of New York City, holding it up and screaming, 'I made Billboard!
 I made Billboard!'
 I'm dreaming for that moment again."

 Garcia recorded Torrie Wilson's entrance theme, "Need A Little Time", for WWE Anthology, a compilation album WWE released in November 2002.
 She co-wrote "You Just Don't Know Me At All" with producers Doug Kistner and Anthony Krizan, which WWE released in January 2004 on the WWE Originals album and became her entrance theme.